mesonbuild/meson-python/docs/reference/config-settings.rst

 .. option:: editable-verbose

    Enable :ref:`verbose mode <how-to-guides-editable-installs-verbose>` when building for an :ref:`editable install <how-to-guides-editable-installs>`.
+   Accepts an optional argument taking the values ``true`` or ``false``.
+This config setting takes precedence over the project setting with the same name.